Guide for Authors

 Results and Discussion

-Results should be clear and concise, and be part of a single section, discussing the significance of the results of the work, not repeat them.
+Results should be clear and concise and be part of a single section, discussing the significance of the results of the work, not repeating them.
 Extensive citation and discussion of the published literature should be avoided.

 Conclusions

-The main conclusions drawn from results should be presented in a short Conclusions section.
+The main conclusions drawn from the results should be presented in a short Conclusions section.

 Appendices